josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - what language people use;
 - who needs additional information;
 - what another team can realistically provide;
-- how people behave under pressure.
+- how people behave under pressure;
+- whether somebody will say when something has gone wrong.

 That produces:

 > **predictability inside uncertainty.**

-In war, the external environment may be chaotic.
+War creates enormous external uncertainty.

-A cohesive unit reduces some of the internal uncertainty.
+A cohesive unit reduces some of the uncertainty inside itself.

 That matters.

 ---

-## 🤝 6.
-Trust needs evidence
+## 7. 🤝 Trust Needs Evidence

 Military personnel are asked to trust other people with extraordinary consequences.

-Trust cannot be manufactured entirely by instruction.
+Trust cannot be manufactured entirely through instruction.

-Repeated shared activity lets people discover:
+Repeated shared activity allows people to discover:

 - whether another team turns up;
 - whether equipment works;